LukenLarra/ShareTrip/README.md

 * Logout option:

-The user will be avaible to logout once he has sign in in his account
+The user will be available to logout once he has sign in his account

 * Temporal messages: